RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psqlmfdbfh/README.md

-# Deploying and running Bankdemo with VSAM stored in PostgreSQL using MFDBFH
+# Deploying and Running Bankdemo with VSAM Stored in PostgreSQL using MFDBFH
 This demonstration configures the Bankdemo application to store banking data in VSAM datasets stored within a PostgreSQL database.
 The database is accessed from COBOL programs by using `EXEC CICS` statements such as: `STARTBR FILE`, `READ FILE`, and `WRITE FILE`.

 The COBOL modules used to access the data are stored in the `sources/cobol/data/vsam` directory of this project and are unchanged from when the data is stored in indexed sequential files on disk.